 In today’s digital age, parents are confronted with a host of new threats to their children’s safety.
-Even worse, age-old dangers like drug dependency or alcohol abuse continue to rear their ugly heads.
+Even worse, age-old dangers like drug or alcohol abuse continue to rear their ugly heads.

-Unfortunately, even when teens are educated on the dangers of alcohol and drugs at school and home, temptation from friends can be hard to resist.
+Unfortunately, even when teens are educated about the dangers of alcohol and drugs at school and home, temptation from friends can be hard to resist.
 That’s why it’s so important for parents to be able to accurately spot signs of abuse.
 By learning more about the common signs of addiction, parents can help their teens escape the cycle of dependency before the problem grows out of control.

-Teens Are Vulnerable to Drug Abuse
+Teens Are Vulnerable to Substance Abuse

 The nucleus accumbens is the part of the brain that reacts to positive activities like eating or positive physical contact.
 Not surprisingly, drugs and alcohol activate this region as well.
 In teens, when their brains received a reward, the part of the brain involved in habit-formation also responded more strongly.
 As a result, teenage brains naturally begin to form habits faster than adults.